 Use software to help you with cash flow statements and cash flow forecasts

 Xero is accounting software that takes over heavy accounting tasks, such as reconciling bank accounts, sending invoices and creating expense claims.
 This beautiful software is on the cloud and gives you intuitive dashboards so you can stay on top of your cash flow anywhere.

 Using Xero can save you hours of admin and can be integrated with over 800+ apps so you can create comprehensive reports suitable for your business.

-We love Xero because it offers everything you need in one place.
-It lets you manage your expenses, bank accounts and invoices on the cloud so it doesn’t matter where you are and you can always check up on your business!
+As Xero accountants, we love Xero because it lets you manage your expenses, bank accounts and invoices on the cloud so it doesn’t matter where you are and you can always check up on your business!
 We have moved our own business over to Xero and highly recommend it for micro and small businesses.